Gravitational back-reaction is magical

 where $S_{max}(A)=n\log 2$, $S_{\alpha}(A) = S_{\alpha}(\rho_A)$ with $\rho_A=\Tr_{B}[|\psi\rangle\langle\psi|]$. \end{corollary}

 See~\cref{app:estimate} for the proof.
 Based on this result, we discuss two regimes.
 One is when the spectrum is almost flat.
-In this regime, the bipartite non-local magic is upper bounded by,
+In this regime, the bipartite nonlocal magic is upper bounded by,

-This has the interpretation as anti-flatness.
+This has the interpretation as antiflatness.
 Although the measure of magic is different, we see that this gives a much tighter bound compared to (\cref{th:relstab}) in the near-flat regime.

-\begin{remark} Haar random states have small bipartite non-local magic. \end{remark} We see that $\mathcal{M}_2\sim S_0-S_{1/2}$ whereas the lower bound from relative stabilizer entropy measure in (\cref{th:relstab}) is $S_0-S_1$, both are bounded by a constant for Haar random states\cite{avgrenyi} --- for small $\alpha$, $\dim A\ll \dim B = m$, $S_0-S_{\alpha}\leq \frac{\alpha}{2} +O(1/m^2)$.
-This is somewhat surprising because Haar random states are magic rich and have non-trivial total magic~\cite{white2020mana,Liu_2022}.
+\begin{remark} Haar random states have small bipartite nonlocal magic. \end{remark} We see that $\mathcal{M}_2\sim S_0-S_{1/2}$ whereas the lower bound from relative stabilizer entropy measure in (\cref{th:relstab}) is $S_0-S_1$, both are bounded by a constant for Haar random states\cite{avgrenyi} --- for small $\alpha$, $\dim A\ll \dim B = m$, $S_0-S_{\alpha}\leq \frac{\alpha}{2} +O(1/m^2)$.
+This is somewhat surprising because Haar random states are magic rich and have nontrivial total magic~\cite{white2020mana,Liu_2022}.
 However, the magic sustained by their bipartite entanglement is small even though local magic in any subregion $A$ with $|A|\gg |B|$ can be large.

 Another limit is when $S_0(A)\gg S_{1/2}(A)$, which applies for quantum field theory.
 In this regime the magic is approximated by the second R\'enyi entropy,

 As we shall see in~\cref{sec:CFT}, this is consistent with our MERA intuition for conformal field theories.